NOTE: This event has now passed.View current events

 Available to watch now on You Tube (running time 41:33)

-Hosted by science and technology journalist Gemma Milne, CENSIS Conversations is a new series of pre-recorded panel discussion ‘vodcasts’ (video podcasts), each bringing together a panel of experts with a member of the CENSIS team to discuss the challenges and benefits of using sensing, imaging and IoT technologies in their respective subject areas.
-By bringing together diverse groups of people – including technology developers and end users – who share a common interest in the subject for discussion, we hope to offer some thought-provoking discussions that analyse subjects from different angles.
+Hosted by science and technology writer Gemma Milne, CENSIS Conversations is a series of long-form discussions exploring the use of sensing, imaging and IoT technologies in different subject areas.
+By bringing together diverse groups of people – from technology developers to end users – who share a common interest in the subject, we hope to offer thought-provoking discussions that analyse subjects from different angles.

 Joining Gemma for this discussion are:

 - David Brown, Business Relationship Manager, Digital Office for Scottish Local Government

 - Glenda Cook, Transformation Manager, Older Person’s Service, Glasgow City Health and Social Care Partnership

 - John Griffiths, CTO at Secure Sensor Innovative Design Ltd